How Google Search Ranking Works – Darwinism in Search

 - The place on the page.

-For example, freshness is going to be a heavily weighted factor in News, and perhaps RankBrain for Featured Snippets.
+For example, freshness is going to be a heavily weighted factor in News, and RankBrain and MUM for Featured Snippets.

 Candidate Result Set Bid Calculations

-The bids provided by each candidate result set are calculated in the same way as the first Web/blue links example (by multiplication and, I assume, with the second refinement algorithm).
+The bids provided by each candidate result set are calculated in the same way as the first web/blue links example (by multiplication and, I assume, with the second refinement algorithm).

 Google then has multiple candidates bidding for a place (or several places, depending on the type).

-Pulling It All Together for Page 1
+Pulling It All Together For Page One

 Candidate Result Sets Bid Against Each Other

-My initial question was about the Featured Snippet, and I am certain that the top bid from that specific candidate result set had to outbid the top result for the Web to “win.”

-For the others, that doesn’t make 100% sense.
-So I am assuming the rules to “win” are different for each candidate result set.

-Google is looking for any rich result that will provide a “better” solution for the user.
+Google is simply looking for any rich result that will provide a “better” solution for the user.

+It wants to provide the SERP that will lead its user to the best solution to their problem, or the answer to their question as efficiently as possible (an approach that was confirmed by Meenaz Merchant at Bing in 2020).

 When it does identify a “better” candidate result, that result is given a place (at the expense of one or more classic blue links).

-The Final Choice of Rich Elements on Page 1
+The Final Choice Of Rich Elements On Page One

-Each candidate result set is subject to specific limitations – and all are subservient to that traditional web result/classic blue links (for the moment, at least).
+Each candidate result set is subject to specific limitations – and all are subservient to that traditional web result/classic blue links.

-- One result, one possible position (featured snippet, news, for example)
+- One result, one possible position (Featured Snippet, knowledge panel, Google Business Profile, for example)

-- Multiple results, multiple possible positions (images, videos, for example)
+- Multiple results, multiple possible positions (images, videos, Twitter boxes, for example)

-- Multiple results, one possible position (news, carousel, for example)
+- Multiple results, one possible position (news, entity carousel, for example)

 And the winners in my example are (remember that the rules I used to make these choices are fictional, and not how Google really does this)…

-- News: Failed to outbid the #1 Web bid and is therefore not sufficiently relevant and does not win a place.
+- News: Failed to outbid the #1 web bid and is therefore not sufficiently relevant and does not win a place.

 - Images: We have one winner.
-The space allotted is 5 so the other 4 get a free ride.
+The space allotted is five so the other four get a free ride.

 - Video: Two are outbidding the top web result so they both get a place.

-- Featured Snippet: We have several winners.
-But only one is used.
-Because this is “the” answer.
+- Featured Snippet: We have several winners, but only one is used because this is “the” answer.

-As places are given to rich elements, the lower positioned web results drop onto Page 2.
-Which rather hammers home that we really should not take our eyes off the ongoing demise of blue links.
+As places are given to rich elements, the lower positioned web results drop onto page two.

+As more rich elements are added to an SERP, they tend to dominate visually, and so the blue links gradually lose their importance.

+Frédéric Dubut from Bing confirmed that blue links are not going away anytime soon, but their visibility on the SERP is increasingly a losing game.

 I reiterate: I have no information about how positions are attributed to the videos or images – I attributed positions to them with my own invented simplistic system, not Google’s. 🙂